 Interview, interview, interview

-The first thing I did was interviewed about 15 people.
+The first thing I did was interview about 15 people.
 We went out for coffee, we went out for drinks, I talked to people that were sales engineers, salespeople, the SEs, the new guys, everyone, and gathered information.

 Key use cases and competitive market

 What I found was that a lot of the resources that we had, while we did have them, they were very scattered.
-This is why I started to think about building a resource repository for them because it was one of those things that we just didn't have a good place where we had everything in one place.
+This is why I started to think about building a resource repository for them because it was one of those things where we just didn't have a good place where we had everything in one place.

 They also were going into a lot of sales engagements blind because they didn't have a lot of competitive information.
 A lot of our competitors were private, information was all that they had.
 I knew there was going to be a competitive swing to the sales enablement Resource Centre.